 These are difficult days.
-The cultural, political and environmental landscapes are shifting radically and many of us struggle to stay positive.
+Our lives, work, relationships and environments are shifting radically and many of us are struggling to stay positive.
 This is when we need yoga most.
-Yoga can be a powerful force for positive transformation, but before we can go out there and change the world, we need to manage the world within.

-I’ve created a grounding yoga and meditation practice that will help you stay calm and steady on difficult days.
+This grounding yoga and meditation practice will help you and your students stay calm and steady as you navigate the difficult days.
 You can use it as an emergency remedy, but a daily commitment to practice will reduce the number of emergencies you experience.
 This practice includes:

 - A grounding meditation